Kamloops Heritage Railway: History

-In 2020, the Kamloops Heritage Railway was reduced to temporary static display.
-This was due to the increased amount of freight traffic, mainly the export of American coal through Kamloops via Canadian Pacific Railway to the Canadian National Kamloops North yard via the rail bridge over the North Thompson River.
+In 2020, it was announced that the railroad would suspend their operations due to the COVID-19 pandemic.
+This was also due to the increased amount of freight traffic, mainly the export of American coal through Kamloops via Canadian Pacific Railway to the Canadian National Kamloops North yard via the rail bridge over the North Thompson River.

-A new board of directors have made plans to have 2141 back in operational service by 2026, with Canadian National offering to let KHR operate on 71 miles of the Okanagan Subdivision, between Campbell Creek and Vernon.
+In 2024, A new board of directors was established and made plans to return No. 2141 back in operational service by 2026, with Canadian National offering to let KHRX operate on 71 miles of the Okanagan Subdivision, between Campbell Creek and Vernon.
 A boiler inspector surveyed the locomotive and stated that little work has to be done in order for operational use.